evmts/tevm-monorepo/packages/errors/docs/classes/BLS12381FpNotInFieldError.md

 # Class: BLS12381FpNotInFieldError

-Represents an error that occurs when an fp point is not in the field during BLS12-381 operations.
+Represents an EIP-2537 specific error that occurs when an fp point is not in the field during BLS12-381 operations.

 Fp point not in field errors can occur due to:
 - Providing an fp point that does not lie within the expected field for BLS12-381 operations.